Kongsberg: Culture

 With the population increase during the town's silver mining heyday of the mid-eighteenth century came the need for a new church, which was built over a 21-year period and inaugurated in 1761.
 It has an austere red brick exterior, but a richly decorated baroque interior including unique chandeliers made at Nøstetangen Glass Works in neighbouring Hokksund.
 Kongsberg Church remains one of the largest in Norway with a seating capacity of 2,400.

 The church's original baroque-era pipe organ, made by renowned German organ builder Gottfried Heinrich Gloger in 1760–65, was fully restored by Jürgen Ahrend in 1999–2000 and reopened to great fanfare in January 2001.
 With its 42 voices, it is the largest baroque organ in Scandinavia.
 At the end of January each year, the Gloger Music Festival now draws a select crowd of artists and music lovers from all over the world.

 Since 1964, Kongsberg has hosted Kongsberg Jazzfestival, an annual international jazz festival.
-Heavily sponsored by the local industry, prominent world acts such as BB King, Diana Krall, Ornette Coleman, Joshua Redman and John Scofield have played at the festival in recent years.
+Heavily sponsored by the local industry, prominent world acts such as B. B. King, Diana Krall, Ornette Coleman, Joshua Redman and John Scofield have played at the festival in recent years.